Leifhaa/PGR301-2020-konte-oppgave2/README.md

 ```sh
 travis encrypt-file terraform_keyfile.json --pro
 ```
  Console will output a file starting with `openssl aes-256-cbc ...`.
-Copy this line to clipboard.
-Edit .travis.yml and go to the "before_install" step.
+ - Copy this line to clipboard.
+ - Edit .travis.yml and go to the "before_install" step.
 You will find a similar line as you just copied.
-Replace this with the one you copied in clipboard as shown:
+ - Replace this with the one you copied in the clipboard.
+The changes would look like this:
 ```diff
 before_install:
   #Travis will decrypt our key file and use it